Home affordability decreases in Texas

-AUSTIN — Texas homes are becoming less affordable, according to a new report by the Texas Real Estate Research Center.
+AUSTIN — Texas homes, including those locally, are becoming less affordable, according to a new report by the Texas Real Estate Research Center.

+The average sale price of a home in Hunt County was $305,000 last month, up 22.9% since last year.
+The average sale price per square foot in Hunt County is $173, up 20.6% since last year, according to the real estate brokerage firm Redfin.

-While still affordable compared to many other parts of the country, income levels are falling short of rising home prices, the report found.
+While housing is still affordable compared to many other parts of the country, income levels are falling short of rising home prices, the report found.

 “Texas still remains affordable for homebuyers relative to other large areas — think about cities on the East and West coasts – … however, it's diminished slightly,” said Clare Losey, TRERC assistant research economist and author of the report.